backstage/backstage/docs/permission/plugin-authors/03-adding-a-resource-permission-check.md

 Let's skip the `toQuery` function for now.

-Now, let's create the new endpoint by editing `plugins/todo-list-backend/src/service/router.ts`:
+Now, let's create the new endpoint by editing `plugins/todo-list-backend/src/service/router.ts`.
+This uses the `createPermissionIntegrationRouter` helper to add the APIs needed by the permission framework to your plugin.
+You'll need to supply:

+- `getResources`: a function that accepts an array of `resourceRefs` in the same format you expect to be passed to `authorize`, and returns an array of the corresponding resources.
+- `resourceType`: the same value used in the permission rule above.
+- `rules`: an array of all the permission rules you want to support in conditional decisions.

 ```diff
 + import { createPermissionIntegrationRouter } from '@backstage/plugin-permission-node';